Kaspect/epoch/README.md

 In the past we have accepted over 99 percent of HIT assignments, and maintain a similar policy as our other campaigns:
 If you leave the justification box blank, put in a 3-word response or less, or otherwise do not provide an argument for your decision on the dropdown selection, we will reject the HIT.

-#####Justification box
+## Dropdown and Justification box
-Use the justification text box as a space to argue why your categorization should be the correct label.
+###Select the best option from the drop down menu and explain your choice in the justification box*; argue why your categorization should be the correct label.
 Please don’t restate what time length you chose- we have your choice from the dropdown data.

 Here are actual examples from the dataset.
 Read these examples to get an idea of what our thoughts are on labeling: